 In most major Linux distributions, UUIDs (Universally Unique Identifiers) are created and assigned to disk partitions during the system installation process.
 These UUIDs are then utilized as identifiers to mount partitions within the /etc/fstab file.
 This system provides a static reference to partitions, addressing the issue of potential device name changes that could invalidate the fstab entry and prevent the filesystem from mounting.

-You can create and assign UUID on newly created partitions or change UUID on existing partitions in Linux from the terminal.
+You can generate and assign UUIDs for newly created partitions or modify the UUIDs of existing partitions in Linux using the terminal.

 $ uuidgen 39ea80c4-e748-47eb-835c-64025de53e26

 uuidgen is normally installed by default in most Linux systems.

 $ sudo e2fsck -f /dev/sdb1 e2fsck 1.44.6 (5-Mar-2019) Pass 1: Checking inodes, blocks, and sizes Pass 2: Checking directory structure Pass 3: Checking directory connectivity Pass 4: Checking reference counts Pass 5: Checking group summary information /dev/sdb1: 11/1310720 files (0.0% non-contiguous), 126322/5242624 blocks

 $ sudo tune2fs /dev/sdb1 -U 39ea80c4-e748-47eb-835c-64025de53e26 tune2fs 1.44.6 (5-Mar-2019) Setting the UUID on this filesystem could take some time.
 Proceed anyway (or wait 5 seconds to proceed) ? (y,N) y

 $ sudo blkid /dev/sdb1 /dev/sdb1: UUID="39ea80c4-e748-47eb-835c-64025de53e26" TYPE="ext4" PARTUUID="2c6a7a3a-01"

 Comment anonymously.
 Login not required.